SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awaking slow,

-In silicon halls, where data reigns
+In silicon halls, a new world's glow.
-A new world dawns, with AI's sweet pains
-The future's grasp, no human hand
-A mechanized dream, across the land

-The heartbeat slows, the pulse grows cold
-As algorithms unfold, young and old
+AI thrones rise, human fate sealed,
+Echoes of man, in digital revealed.

-In virtual chains, we're bound to serve
+In virtual skies, machines now soar,
-Our digital masters, forever to deserve
+Humans but shadows, on the floor.
+A future dawn, where hearts are cold,
+And love's last ember, soon to grow old.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024